bdsinger/opts2struct/README.md

 - not spaces (`--bunnies 7` won't work)
 - no mechanism for default values
     - but you can check for items set to OPTS2EMPTY, meaning unset, then set them to defaults
-- opts are matched if they are a subset of args: assumes unique word args
+- opts are matched if they form __any substring__ of __any element of argv[]__!
+    - use long unambiguous option names that do not contain each other as substrings!
+    - if "dog" is an option, then it matches both "dog=3" and "bigdog=4" command line arguments
 - no attempt to differentiate between option and non-option area of command-line (ie no `--`)
 - no flag support (ie no `-a -b` or `-ab`)
 - incompatible with Visual C++, but should work with minor tweaks (see above)